grinnell-cs/csc151-dh/_eboards/eboard05-3.md

 precede the corresponding lowercase letters by exactly 32, or that the digit characters appear in order.
 We'll use them for those kinds of reasons.

-### Gradescope notes

-* For S/N, S is 1 and N is 0.
-* For E/M/R/I, E is 3, M is 2, R is 1, N is 0.
-* For everything, ignore the autograder computations (other than to see what you might have had problems with).
-* We'll look at how you check grades on Gradescope.

 ### Upcoming work